zamodra/blog-tailwind/README.md

 - Create comprehensive documentation in the `README.md` file.
 - Deploy the application to Vercel/Netlify/etc.
 - Provide the live URL in the `README.md` file.

-## 8. Implement Cypress or Playwright for Testing ❌
-- Implement Cypress or Playwright to validate key workflows like login and CRUD operations.

-## 9. Set Up CI/CD Pipeline ⚠️(50%)
-- Set up a CI/CD pipeline for (automated testing ❌) and code linting with Prettier or ESLint.✅

-## 10. Ensure Responsiveness and Dark Theme Toggle ⚠️(50%)
-- Ensure the app is responsive across devices.✅
-- Include a dark theme toggle using the Ant Design theme. ❌

 ## Requirements:
 - Node.js v16.20.2 or higher